CakeML/cakeml/compiler/backend/README.md

 This directory contains the ARMv8-specific part of the compiler backend.

 [arm8_asl](arm8_asl):
-This directory contains the ASL-derived ARMv8-specific part of the compiler backend.
+This directory contains proofs for the ASL-derived ARMv8-specific part of the compiler backend.

 [backendComputeLib.sml](backendComputeLib.sml):